Pheem49/Openai_Chat_Ai/README.md

 ## Sending your api request

 After you have Python configured and set up an API key, the final step is to send a request to the OpenAI API using the Python library.
-To do this, create a file named `ai_chat.py` using th terminal or an IDE.
+To do this,

 To run the code, enter `python ai_chat.py` into the terminal / command line.